Neural-Opt/second_order_optim_models/README.md

 <div align="center">
    <img src="optim.gif" alt="Demo of the feature" width="500"/>
 </div>
-Second Order Optimization Models is a project designed to evaluate and experiment with advanced optimization algorithms, particularly those involving second-order methods.
+Second Order Optimization is a bachelor thesis project, that is designed to evaluate and experiment with advanced optimization algorithms, particularly those involving second-order methods.
 This repository includes implementations, benchmarks, and utilities to analyze performance and efficiency for various optimizers applied in machine learning contexts.

 ## Table of Contents
 - [Features](#features)